IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 a) Firstly expand Repositories => Artifact => IBM UrbanCode Deploy on the plugin palette on the left and drag the Download Artifacts step to the process editor.

-This step downloads the specified version, which will be mentioned during the deployment later on, about the component artifacts to the agent’s recently working directory which is typically the <drive:>\<AgentDir>\var\work\<Name of Comp>.
+This step downloads the specified version, which will be mentioned during the deployment later on, about the component artifacts to the agent’s recent working directory, which is typically the <drive:>\<AgentDir>\var\work\<Name of Comp>.

 So in most cases, this is usually the first step as the application (WAR file) is downloaded from the UCD server to the target machine or the environment for deployment